7 Home Renovations That Add the Most Value | Plus 2 That Won’t

 You’ll purchase chemicals like chlorine on a routine basis, replace your vinyl pool liner every 10 years for $5,000, and get a new solar pool cover every few years for $400.

-If you own a pool in Canada, you’ll also spend more money on home insurance.
+If you own a pool in Canada, you’ll also spend more money on home insurance, and need storage space for all that pool gear.
 Annual pool costs can be up to $4,000 dollars.

 Owning a pool also restricts how you can use your yard.
 In British Columbia, Canada, you must have a protective fence or controlled access barrier around your pool or yard to, “restrict access, minimize contamination of water by foreign materials, and reduce the risk of drowning, especially for young children(1),”